A Whole New Kind of MBA

-Our MRA will jointly co-brand and co-produce undergraduate and graduate courses and programs, also available for lifelong learners and activists, in the field of Regenerative Development.
+Our MRA jointly co-brands and co-produces undergraduate and graduate courses and programs, also available for lifelong learners and activists, in the field of Regenerative Development.
 This will comprise the leading theorists and practitioners in the field of Regeneration.
-The content that is being developed will be linked to practitioners in the field working to regenerate bioregions, cities, and economies globally.
+Content that is being developed will be linked to practitioners in the field working to regenerate bioregions, cities, and economies globally.

 We are partnering with the Regenerative Communities Network founded in 2018.
 Currently, there are 15 members across 8 countries and 4 continents, a number that is expected to grow rapidly in 2021.
 Costa Rica already offers many sites within the country where students can come and actively learn regeneration by participating in many of the projects UCI is currently working on.

-We are partnering with Integral City Meshworks and Populus Community Planning which are convening dozens of cities worldwide and over 45 partnering organizations to join the coalition.
+We are partnering with Integral City Meshworks which are convening dozens of cities worldwide and over 45 partnering organizations to join the coalition.
 The fact that Amsterdam embraced Doughnut Economics in April 2020 has had an accelerating effect on galvanizing cities and regions globally to develop regenerative practices.

 Our coalition of content providers and specialists will work together over time with the intent to create a global consensus around the imperative to move beyond Sustainability to Regeneration.
 We will link learning about Regeneration with what activists and practitioners need on the ground for effective and informed action.
 Our goal is to build a program grounded in service to bioregional development and the regeneration of cities and the entire political economy.
 Every sector of human society must be transformed to be regenerative.

-As background, GPM, UCI, and Ubiquity came together and the coalition was conceived and has been established through Humanity Rising, an initiative of Ubiquity University and over 350 partnering organizations worldwide to create a daily global commons to enable people worldwide to come together to share their experiences as we all navigate through the pandemic and take counsel together as to how we can increase our strategic effectiveness.
-In July 2020, Ed Mueller, Founder and President of UCI, convened a seven-day program on Doughnut and Regenerative Economics and another five-day program in October on Moving Toward a Regenerative World.
-In January 2021, Integral City Meshworks and Populus Community Planning convened a five-day program on Cities Rising for a Regenerative World.
+As background, Ubiquity and UCI came together and the coalition was conceived and has been established through Humanity Rising, an initiative of Ubiquity University and over 350 partnering organizations worldwide to create a daily global commons to enable people worldwide to come together to share their experiences as we all navigate through the pandemic and take counsel together as to how we can increase our strategic effectiveness.
+In July 2020, Ed Müller, Founder and President of UCI, convened a seven-day program on Doughnut and Regenerative Economics and another five-day program in October on Moving Toward a Regenerative World.
+In January 2021, Integral City Meshworks convened a five-day program on Cities Rising for a Regenerative World.
 It was out of these programs that the idea was conceived to build a coherent body of content linked to bio-regions and cities, initially focused on a Master in Regenerative Action and designed to serve activists everywhere seeking to regenerate community and environment.

-Bounce Beyond, Capital Institute, Cascading Sustainability, Corporación Bosqueduca, Doughnut Economics Action Lab, Integral City Meshworks, GAIA Education, Global Ethics Foundation, Green Project Management, H3Uni, Institute for Cooperative Bio-Balance, Lighthouse Futures, Meraki, Oceanic Research Institute, OpEPA, Populus Community Planning, Prescott College, Presencing Institute, Regenerative Communities Network, SDG Transformations Forum, Social Capital Forum, The Flourishing Initiative, Transition World, Ubiquity University, University of International Cooperation, VERSO International School, Wise Generation, 7Vortex
+Bounce Beyond, Capital Institute, Cascading Sustainability, Corporación Bosqueduca, Doughnut Economics Action Lab, Earth University, Integral City Meshworks, GAIA Education, Global Ethics Foundation, Green Project Management, H3Uni, Institute for Cooperative Bio-Balance, Lighthouse Futures, Meraki, Oceanic Research Institute, OpEPA, Prescott College, Presencing Institute, ProSocial, Regenerative Communities Network, SDG Transformations Forum, SEEDS, Social Capital Forum, The Flourishing Initiative, Transition World, Ubiquity University, University of International Cooperation, VERSO International School, Wise Generation, 7Vortex

 Program of Study